Abilities in Warhammer 40k 10th edition

 Psychic

 Unlike previous editions of Warhammer 40k, 10th edition doesn’t have a separate Psychic phase.
-Instead, psykers will have additional abilities on their datasheet, including melee and ranged attacks with the Psychic Weapon Ability.
+Instead, psykers have additional abilities on their datasheet, including melee and ranged attacks with the Psychic Weapon Ability.

 Psychic weapons don’t have any innate abilities, but some other abilities respond to them.
-The Space Marine terminator Librarian’s Psychic Hood ability grants it and any unit it joins Feel No Pain 4+ against Psychic attacks.
+The Space Marine Terminator Librarian’s Psychic Hood ability grants it and any unit it joins Feel No Pain 4+ against Psychic attacks.

 Warhammer 40k 10th edition abilities - preview by Games Workshop of the Rapid Fire Weapon Ability